Josh Meekings: 2013–14 season

 Meekings helped Inverness Caledonian Thistle kept a clean sheet in the first three league matches of the season.
 Since the start of the 2013–14 season, he continued as a regular starter for the club, playing in central defence and occasionally playing as a right-back position.
 On 14 September 2013, Meekings set up a winning goal for Billy McKay, in a 2–1 win against Kilmarnock.
 On 29 October 2013, he helped Inverness Caledonian Thistle beat Dundee United 2–1 in the quarter-final of the Scottish League Cup, which proved to be the winner to send the club through to the semi-finals.

 Meekings, once again, helped Inverness Caledonian Thistle kept five clean sheets in all competitions between 9 November 2013 and 14 December 2013.
 However, in a match against Kilmarnock on 25 January 2014, he suffered an injury and substituted in the 68th minute, as the club loss 2–0.
 But he made his return to the starting line–up against Heart of Midlothian in the semi-final of the Scottish League Cup, only for him to be sent–off in the last minute of the game, as Inverness Caledonian Thistle went on to win 4–2 in the penalty shootout to reach the Scottish League Cup final.
 After the match, Meekings was cleared to play in the final after a successful appeal.
 He first learned about his successful appeal, saying: "I was training at the time, and the manager came up to me and told me.
 At first it didn't really sink in - I was just concentrating on training.
 Then when we finished I went and asked him again to make sure that I heard right.
 You're always nervous, but I was fairly confident I would get something because I felt at the time it was a bit harsh.
 It was one of those things: the referee has made a mistake, and he's put his hands up and accepted that.
 I can only be thankful now that I'm able to play."

-Meekings, once again, helped the club kept three clean sheets in all competitions between 15 February 2014 and 25 February 2014.
+Meekings, once again, helped the club kept four clean sheets in all competitions between 15 February 2014 and 25 February 2014.
 He started the whole game in the Scottish League Cup Final against Aberdeen, as Inverness Caledonian Thistle lost 4–2 on penalties after a 0–0 draw.
 However, on 29 March 2014, Meekings was sent-off in the 68th minute for a foul on Josh Magennis, in a 2–2 draw against St Mirren.
 After serving a one match suspension, he returned to the starting line–up, in a 2–1 win against local rivals, Ross County on 4 April 2014.
 However, his return was short–lived when Meekings suffered a knee injury that saw him sidelined for the rest of the 2013–14 season.
 At the end of the 2013–14 season, he went on to make forty–two appearances in all competitions.